About Tirlun

 Introduction

-Tirlun is a portal to a wide range of learning experiences that aim to embed outdoor learning, in a variety of forms.
+Tirlun is a portal to a wide range of learning experiences that aim to embed outdoor learning and learning about the outdoors, in a variety of forms.
 All have elements of working outside and bringing the outdoors back into the classroom.

 The experiences have been sub-divided into two areas.
 Firstly, there are those that are designed to be used in school and the local area – the Key Activities.
 Then, there are activities designed to take learners from their school and local area into the Designated landscapes of Wales.

 Prior to selection, viewing the coverage chart for each activity should enable a better understanding of the range of opportunities learners may have to access the Statements of what matters (SoWMs).
-However, learners could have opportunities to access other AoLEs and SoWMs, especially if elements of each activity are used flexibly or adapted for learner needs and interests.
+However, your learners could have opportunities to access other Areas and SoWMs, especially when elements of each activity are used flexibly or adapted for their particular needs and interests.

 The Coverage charts for each set of activities can be accessed from: